 About me: I’m an American lucky enough to call Paris home.
 Living in Paris is wonderful because there’s always something new to discover, whether it’s a smaller museum, a great neighborhood café, a quiet park, or exquisite architectural detail.
 When I’m not in Paris you’ll find me on the coast of Normandy near Mont-Saint-Michel, which is an area I love sharing with travelers.

 Every traveler should: Visit Paris and then start seeing the rest of France.
 Each region has its own history, culture, gastronomic tradition, scenery, and more.
 There’s so much to see and do.
 Some of my favorite places to start are Normandy, the Loire Valley, Bordeaux, and the Côte d’Azur.

 My personal highlight in France: Port-Cros, an island just off Hyères.
 It’s a National Park with great hiking, snorkeling, scuba diving, and so much beauty.
 There are no cars or even bicycles allowed on the island so you’re completely on foot.
 It’s a place that’s different from anything else I’ve experienced in France.

 About me: Having a German mother and a French father, I was drawn to different cultures and traveled early on.
 I grew up and studied in Paris before gaining international experiences working and traveling abroad.
 I have been lucky enough to visit more than 20 countries, but my love of France brought me back to Paris.
 In 2015 my father and I decided to create French Side Travel.

-In October 2020, I was selected two times (in 2020 and 2022) for Travel + Leisure’s A-List as a Top Travel Advisor for France.
+I was selected two times (in 2020 and 2022) for Travel + Leisure’s A-List as a Top Travel Advisor for France.
 It’s a great honor.

 Every traveler should: France’s variety of landscapes, amazing gastronomy and vastly unique regions make it difficult to make just one recommendation.
 If I were forced to pick one, I’d choose Paris.
 It has innumerable world-famous attractions and fine dining experiences.
 There’s a reason it has a reputation as the world’s most romantic city.